 Learn with me further leg variations.

-Today, I am sharing with you the next level in your Sirsasana/Headstand practice.
+Today, I am sharing the next level in your Sirsasana/Headstand practice.

-Please check how I teach you the 8 steps to practice Headstand – Sirsasana safely.
+Please check how I teach you the eight steps to practice Headstand – Sirsasana safely.

 Did you know?
-Sirsasan is the 1st of the 12 main Yoga Postures in the Sivananda tradition – no need to buy yoga pants if you are a beginner, start with comfortable clothes and follow my lessons.
+Sirsasan is the first of the 12 main Yoga Postures in the Sivananda tradition.
+If you are a beginner, you don’t need to buy yoga pants.
+Start with comfortable clothes and follow my lessons.
 You can use any yoga mat for your morning or evening practice.

-Make sure you remove any yoga blocks, yoga wheels, or other yoga props from the area you are practicing.
+Ensure you remove any yoga blocks, wheels, or other yoga props from the area you are practising.
 Follow my tips!
 Get into the classic Asana/Posture first!

 Remember